 Our sports massage & physiotherapy partner is Sundial Clinics, a chiropractic and physiotherapy clinic with two bases in Brighton – one on Queen’s Road close to Brighton train station and one in Kemp Town – plus one clinic in London.

 On the day of the race Sundial will be providing sports massage both pre and post-race.
 You can book this in advance in our Shop or turn up on the day for a drop-in session, subject to availability.
-Sports taping will also be available as a drop-in service.
+Sports taping will also be available.

 To help you prepare for the race and avoid injury Sundial have produced some useful videos on how to warm up effectively, use a foam roller and more: